jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 Most transport SDN systems use BGP-LS to gather and model the underlying IGP topology.
 Jalapeno is intended to be a more generalized data platform to support use cases beyond internal transport such as VPNs or service chains.
 Because of this, Jalapeno's primary method of capturing topology data is via BMP.
 BMP provides all BGP AFI/SAFI info, thus Jalapeno is able to model many different kinds of topology, including the topology of the Internet (at least from the perspective of our peering routers).

-We'll first establish a BMP session between our route-reflectors and the open-source GoBMP collector (https://github.com/sbezverk/gobmp), which comes pre-packaged with the Jalapeno install.
+We'll first establish a BMP session between our route-reflectors and the open-source GoBMP collector (repository [HERE]((https://github.com/sbezverk/gobmp)), which comes pre-packaged with the Jalapeno install.
 We'll then enable BMP on the RRs' BGP peering sessions with our PE routers xrd01 and xrd07.
 Once established, the RRs' will stream all BGP NLRI info they receive from the PE routers to the GoBMP collector, which will in turn publish the data to Kafka.
 We'll get more into the Jalapeno data flow in Lab 6.

 1. BMP configuration on xrd05 and xrd06:
     ```